 In RadGame Localize, the pre-test and post-test consisted of completing 25 RadGame Localize cases completed within a 45-minute timeframe.
 A senior radiologist selected the test cases from PadChest-GR to evenly distribute case difficulties \citep{de2025padchest}.
 To ensure that the ground truth annotations of the test cases were as accurate and consistent as possible, two senior radiologists were assigned to re-evaluate the findings and their respective annotations\textemdash revising bounding boxes while adding missed conditions.
 Upon completion of the pre-test, participants were assigned to complete 375 cases of RadGame Localize in their assigned group.
 Once participants completed all cases, they were asked to take the post-test and move to RadGame Report.

 In RadGame Report, the pre-test and post-test consisted of completing 10 RadGame Report cases within a 45-minute timeframe.
 A senior radiologist selected the test cases from ReXGradient-160K to establish an even distribution of case difficulties \citep{zhang2025rexgradient}.
-To ensure that reports in both tests were accurate and did not reference prior studies that would otherwise be unavailable to the participants, two senior board-certified radiologists reviewed and revised all 10 ground-truth reports for comparison.
-Then, all pre-test and post-test reports written by participants were scored by CRIMSON, followed by manual review by two board-certified radiologists to generate a final score.
-During the review, radiologists concluded that 3.93\% of the total errors were clinically insignificant or can't be determined from the image and were removed, 3.26\% reflected correct findings that were penalized by CRIMSON (e.g., labeling an interstitial pattern instead of a Kerley B line), while 0.38\% were errors incorrectly deemed insignificant by the model.
-This review ensured that the final scores accurately measured students' abilities to write reports, rather than optimize CRIMSON scores.
+Ground-truth and student reports for both tests were reviewed by radiologists to ensure that final scores reliably measured students' abilities to write reports, rather than optimize CRIMSON scores.
+The review procedure is described further in Appendix \ref{sec:reportvalidation}.
 Upon completion of the pre-test, participants were assigned to complete 150 cases of RadGame Report in their assigned group.
 Once participants completed all cases, they were asked to take the post-test to complete the study.